TadaTeruki/fastlem/README.md

 The author is not a native English speaker.
 Please let me know if you find any grammatical errors in the documentation.

-Not only for that, feel free to open an issue or a pull request if you have any problems or proposals.
+Also, feel free to open an issue or pull request if you have any problems or suggestions.

 ## Documentation

 The [API reference](https://docs.rs/fastlem/latest/fastlem/) is available for this project.

-Also the [examples](https://github.com/TadaTeruki/fastlem/tree/main/examples) are useful.
+The [examples](https://github.com/TadaTeruki/fastlem/tree/main/examples) are also useful.
 Reading the [landscape_evolution.rs](https://github.com/TadaTeruki/fastlem/blob/main/examples/landscape_evolution.rs) is recommended as a first step.

 ## License